sunwooj/course-expling/IBEX/README.md

 ];
 ```

 For instance, we can designate the default for the `q` argument of `AcceptabilityJudgement` as follows, and get rid of the `q` variable in the main `items` section.
+We can do the same for the `as` variable, which determines the scale (options) associated with the task.
 Your script should now look something like this:

 ```
 var defaults = [
     "AcceptabilityJudgment", {
-        q: "Please choose the more likely interpretation."
+        q: "How natural does the sentence above sound?",
+        as: ["1", "2", "3", "4", "5", "6", "7"]
     }
 ];

 var items = [

-    [["main-every-yesres", 1], "AcceptabilityJudgment", {
+    [["main-non-short", 1], "AcceptabilityJudgment", {
-        s: "A maid polished every mirror spotless.",
-        as: ["Each mirror was polished by a possibly different maid until it was spotless.", "All the mirrors were polished by the same maid until they were spotless."]
+        s: "Who thinks that Paul stole the necklace?"
             }
         ],

-    [["main-every-nores", 1], "AcceptabilityJudgment", {
+    [["main-non-long", 1], "AcceptabilityJudgment", {
-        s: "A maid polished every mirror.",
-        as: ["Each mirror was polished by a possibly different maid.", "All the mirrors were polished by the same maid."]
+        s: "What does the detective think that Paul stole?"
             }
         ],

-    [["main-each-yesres", 1], "AcceptabilityJudgment", {
+    [["main-isl-short", 1], "AcceptabilityJudgment", {
-        s: "A maid polished each mirror spotless.",
-        as: ["Each mirror was polished by a possibly different maid until it was spotless.", "All the mirrors were polished by the same maid until they were spotless."]
+        s: "Who wonders whether Paul stole the necklace?"
             }
         ],

-    [["main-each-nores", 1], "AcceptabilityJudgment", {
+    [["main-isl-long", 1], "AcceptabilityJudgment", {
-        s: "A maid polished each mirror.",
-        as: ["Each mirror was polished by a possibly different maid.", "All the mirrors were polished by the same maid."]
+        s: "What does the detective wonder whether Paul stole?"
             }
-        ],

-    ["filler-good1-01", "AcceptabilityJudgment", {
-    s: "Only one boy enjoyed the show on the beach.",
-    as: ["Nobody but one boy enjoyed the show on the beach.", "Nobody enjoyed the show on the beach."]}
         ]

     ];
 ```

 The rest is easy, though a bit space consuming.
 (Not really time consuming though, copy/paste will do wonders!)
 You do the same for the rest of the experimental items as you did for item 1, making sure that the 4 conditions appear in the same order in the `TrialConditions` spot as above (this is because the built-in Latin Square ordering generator requires this).
-Our mock experiment will only have 4 items (so that each condition appears exactly once in the experiment) provided in `stimuli-list.txt`.
-This will lead you to add 4 x 4 = 16 elements inside the `items` variable.
-The `data-includes` folder of our current repository contains a script `tutorial1-1.js` which includes 2 items and 2 fillers. *Your task is to complete this template so that it includes 4 items and 4 fillers.*
+Our mock experiment will only have 4 items (so that each condition appears exactly once in the experiment).
+This will lead you to add 4 x 4 = 16 elements inside the `items` variable. *Your task is to complete this template so that it includes 4 items and 4 fillers.
+Consult the list of materials provided by the author to access more items.*

 ## 3. Adding introductions and exits